deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 He'd taken BASEBALL's SAW and fired it until the box was empty and the barrel glowing.
 That alone was enough.
 He saw the shuttle take off and streak into the sky.
 Mission accomplished.

 Then he fought with his SMG until he ran out of magazines.
-The last of the TS/2 fighters jumped out with *thump*s of inrushing air, recalled once the shuttle was no longer in danger of being intercepted.
+The last of the TS/2 fighters jumped out with *thumps* of inrushing air, recalled once the shuttle was no longer in danger of being intercepted.

 Then he fought with his pistol until there were no more rounds to fire.
 For honour.